 So when I had my logo created, I had the waves with the sunset incorporated into it as a reminder…

 Financial independence is what some might call the “end game” but it’s what I consider the time to really start living.
+It gives you time to create your dream life and try all sorts of different things that you might not have had time for before.

-As a final note, please know that the only money I make from this site is from the few ads you see and affiliate links for any products that might be discussed.
-I will never take paid product endorsements – any affiliate links are for products that I use and enjoy or see value in.
+As a final note, please know that the only money I make from this site is from the ads you see and affiliate links for any products that might be discussed.
+I will never take paid product endorsements – any affiliate links are for products that I use and enjoy or see true value in.

 I’ll even send you a link with a few great tools for your financial independence toolbelt, like my bad @#$ recurring expenses spreadsheet template and asset allocation worksheet!